rahulgadre/rahulgadre.github.io/README.md

 ### Issues encountered

 - A browser tab showed the website URL instead of the author name.
-Fix this issue by adding ```<title>Author Name</title>``` as the first line in themes/charlolamode/layouts/partials/head.html
+Fix this issue by adding ```<title>Author Name</title>``` as the first line in themes/charlolamode/layouts/partials/head.html.

-- The blog pages showed "&nbsp;·&nbsp; between the reading time and the author name instead of adding blank space.
-Fixed this issue by replacing the delimit line with ```{{- delimit . " ·  " -}}```
+- The blog pages showed "nbsp;·nbsp;" between the reading time and the author name instead of adding blank space.
+Fixed this issue by replacing the delimit line with ```{{- delimit . " ·  " -}}```.